jfbrennan/blog/README.md

 ![Image](src)

 Hyper.
 Chaotic.
 Like an insatiable mutt running back and forth revisiting places like its never been there before.

-The trouble comes when you’re using one of these new libraries and you have something that isn’t a component, something like UITK’s Loader.
+The view space is no exception (probably the worst).
+The trouble with these new libraries is when you have something that isn’t a component, something like UITK’s Loader.
 It’s definitely a UI “thing”, it has a unique identity and purpose, but it doesn’t really do anything, not anything substantial.
 Loader is like a micro component.

-In the React world you “component all the things!” so a Loader would be done in React (numerous examples online, BEX as well).
-No one in the React community frowns upon 10, 20, or 60 lines (seriously.) of JavaScript just to produce a single <span>, which is what Loader is.
-There’s even a special React API for these “pure” components.
-This is not good.
+In a React app you “component all the things!” so a Loader would be definitely be done as React component (numerous examples online, BEX included).
+No one in the React community frowns upon 10, 20, or 60 lines (seriously.) of JavaScript just to produce a single <span>, which is all a Loader is.
+There’s even a special React API for these “pure” components and like cocaine, the "pure" version is even more dangerous!

 _“Just say NO to ~~drugs~~ over-engineering!”_

 -McGruff, the Engineering Dog